aryntmr/aryntmr/README.md

 # 👋 Hi, I'm Aryan Tomar

-💻 I'm a **Full-Stack Developer** passionate about building scalable web apps and intelligent systems.
-I love combining backend engineering with machine learning to create data-driven products.
+I am a Software Developer and Machine Learning Engineer passionate about creating intelligent, full-stack systems.
+From crafting robust APIs and responsive web apps to designing machine learning pipelines, I love engineering products that merge functionality with intelligence.
+My goal is to build end-to-end solutions that make data useful, scalable, and impactful.
 ---

 ### 🛠️ Tech Stack